-The names of the various canals along these routes, their locations and lengths, together with the number and dimensions of the locks thereon and other information will be found at pp. 626-629 of the 1926 edition of the Year Book, and in the pamphlet of the Department of Transport "Canals of Canada".
+The names of the various canals along these routes, their locations and lengths, together with the number and dimensions of the locks thereon and other information may be found in the bulletin "Canals of Canada", published by the Department of Transport.
 A table showing the length and lock dimensions of canals as at the end of 1941 will be found at p.
 583 of the 1941 edition of the Year Book.

-Under the jurisdiction of the Dominion Department of Public Works are the St. Andrews Lock (length, width and draft, respectively, 215, 45 and 17 feet) at Selkirk on the Red River, Man., and another at Poupore, Que.
+Under the jurisdiction of the Federal Department of Public Works are the St. Andrews Lock (length, width and draft, respectively, 215, 45 and 17 feet) at Selkirk on the Red River, Man., and the lock at Poupore, Que.
 There are also a few small isolated locks, each controlled under the authority of the province in which it is situated.